Forest Service - Phase I Road maintenance, Buckhorn Road

 Buyer not available

-The Department of Agriculture, specifically the Forest Service, is soliciting proposals for the Antelope Fire Road Reconditioning project, designated as Solicitation Number 127EAW25R0010.
-This project aims to repair and restore forest road infrastructure on the Shasta McCloud Management Unit following damage from the Antelope Fire, focusing on asphalt repairs, vegetation removal, and drainage restoration.
-The initiative is crucial for enhancing public safety and maintaining transportation networks while adhering to environmental standards.
-The total project budget is estimated between $500,000 and $1,000,000, with a total small business set-aside.
-Interested contractors must submit their proposals by May 2, 2025, and direct any inquiries to Contracting Officer Greg Cunningham at gregory.cunningham@usda.gov.
+The Department of Agriculture, specifically the U.S. Forest Service, is seeking proposals for the Antelope Fire Road Reconditioning project, designated under solicitation number 127EAW25R0010.
+The project aims to repair and restore forest road infrastructure on the Shasta McCloud Management Unit, focusing on asphalt repairs, vegetation removal, and drainage restoration following damage from the Antelope Fire.
+This initiative is critical for enhancing public safety and maintaining efficient transportation networks while adhering to environmental standards.
+The anticipated contract value is between $500,000 and $1,000,000, with a total small business set-aside.
+Interested contractors must submit their proposals by May 2, 2025, and direct any inquiries to Greg Cunningham at gregory.cunningham@usda.gov.

 Buyer not available